 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I am available to travel for in-person dance teaching, lecturing, and ball precepting.
-I am also still available for private or group online lessons and talks via Skype or Zoom (or your videoconferencing software of choice).
+I am also still available for private or group online lessons and talks via Zoom or your videoconferencing software of choice.
 Please email me directly if you would like to schedule an event, workshop, or talk!

 Recent Comments